amill288/AI-Local-Sandbox/README.md

 ## Running the App
 ```
+cd ~/MiniCPM
 python minicpm.py
 ```
-The Gradio interface will launch on:
+Enter into a browser window the address the Gradio interface will launch on:
 ```
-# Enter this in browser:

 http://localhost:7860
 ```
 <br><br>